KuligKamil/code-conf-essions/mongodb/pages/criteria.md

 <v-clicks>

-* seamless integration with Pydantic and FastAPI,
+* Robust ODM,
-* a robust ODM,
+* Seamless integration with Pydantic and FastAPI,
-* support for asynchronous operations with FastAPI,
+* Support for asynchronous operations (async with FastAPI),
-* popularity / hype,
+* Popularity / Hype,

 </v-clicks>